Cacti/plugin_thold/README.md

 --- 1.2.1 ---

-* issue: Correct issues with database upgrade code
+* issue #250: Database upgrade is not performed properly

 --- 1.2 ---